zhouwg/kantv/README.md

 ### Hot topics

-- <a href="https://github.com/zhouwg/kantv/issues/121">add Qualcomm mobile SoC native backend for GGML</a>
+- <a href="https://github.com/zhouwg/kantv/issues/121">improve the quality of Qualcomm QNN backend for GGML</a>

 - improve <b>quality</b> of real-time English subtitle which powered by great and excellent and amazing ![whisper.cpp](https://github.com/ggerganov/whisper.cpp)